The Real Reason Margot Robbie's Hair Looks So Fried In I, Tonya

 Body glitter, heavy blush, thin brows, perms — when people say the '90s are back, they tend to forget about a few cringeworthy trends.
 But that doesn't make them any less entertaining to relive, as proven by Margot Robbie's captivating turn as Olympic figure skater Tonya Harding in I, Tonya.

-The groundbreaking film has earned a trio of Oscar nominations (for Margot Robbie and Alison Janney's performances, plus for its editing), but we'd like to throw in our own extra nomination for best Makeup and Hairstyling, especially considering the unique challenges the team faced when recreating the sparkly villain.
+The groundbreaking film is already generating Oscar buzz, and we'd like to throw in our nomination for best Makeup and Hairstyling, especially considering the unique challenges the team faced when recreating the sparkly villain.

 Advertisement